simonsays881/data-protection/README.md

 * This private certificate authority will publish certificate revocation lists within a S3 bucket whose name starts with **builder-acm-pca-usecase-5-bucket-pca-crl**
 * You should see the following printed in the runner window pane
-    * "Private CA has been created"
+    * Private CA has been created
-    * "Please generate the CSR and get it signed by your organizations's root cert"
+    * Please generate the CSR and get it signed by your organizations's root cert
-    * "Success : The ARN of the subordinate private certificate authority is : " arn:aws:acm-pca:<region>:<your-acccount-number>:certificate-authority/57943599-30d2-8723-1234-1cb4b7d81128
+    * Success : The ARN of the subordinate private certificate authority is : arn:aws:acm-pca:<region>:<your-acccount-number>:certificate-authority/57943599-30d2-8723-1234-1cb4b7d81128
 * In the AWS console browse to the AWS Certificate Manager service(ACM) .
 Under Private CA's you will see the private CA created and the status should show "Pending Certificate"